connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Note: If the court grants access to a restricted record, one of the terms of access is usually the redaction of sensitive details.
 In this case, the record custodian will review the document and blot out sensitive content before the requestor accesses it.

-How to Lookup Arrest Records Online in Connecticut
+How to Look Up Arrest Records Online in Connecticut

 To find an arrest record maintained by the police department, visit the agency's official website and click the link to its jail roster or arrest log.
 Sometimes, this link is visible in a side menu or on the navigation bar.
 It may also appear as a shortcut towards the bottom of the page.
 For example, the Hartford City Police Department maintains a daily arrest log, which is only a list of persons taken into custody on the present day.
 To access older arrest records, the requestor must contact the police records division.

 Meanwhile, to find records of persons arrested by the state police, visit the offender information portal maintained by the Connecticut Department of Corrections.
-To find offender records on this portal, the searcher must provide the subject’s last and first name.
-Alternatively, they may use the subject’s unique identification number if known.
-Using an inmate ID is more efficient because it narrows down the search better than a name-based search, which may return persons with similar names.
+To find offender records on this portal, the searcher must provide the subject's last and first name.
+Alternatively, they may use the subject's unique identification number if known.
+Using this inmate ID is more efficient because it narrows down the search better than a name-based search, which may return persons with similar names.

 How Long Do Arrests Stay on Your Record in Connecticut